How AI Ruined My Favourite Colour

 bg-indigo-500five years ago, leading to every AI generated UI on earth also being indigo."

 The tweet got over a million views.
 It was treated as a joke.
-It is not really a joke.
+The reality is much darker.

 Here's the actual chain of events.
 In 2020, when Tailwind UI shipped its first batch of paid component examples (buttons, cards, navbars, landing pages), Adam picked indigo-500 as the default accent colour for the demos.
 It was a deliberately unopinionated choice: a placeholder.
 Something neutral and inoffensive that showcased the component's structure without implying a brand.
 Same reason designers use Lorem Ipsum.

-The thing he didn't anticipate, because no one anticipated this, is that Tailwind UI's examples became the most copied snippets of CSS on the internet between 2020 and 2024.
-Every tutorial cribbed the indigo button.
-Every Tailwind blog post used the indigo accent.
-Every developer learning React-and-Tailwind for the first time inherited the colour.
-By 2024 a substantial fraction of all the new SaaS marketing pages on the visible web were tinted indigo, not because anyone thought it was the right brand choice but because nobody had bothered to override the default.
+The thing he didn't anticipate, is that Tailwind UI's examples became the most copied snippets of CSS on the internet between 2020 and 2024.
+By the end of 2024 a substantial fraction of all the new SaaS marketing pages on the visible web were tinted indigo, not because anyone thought it was the right brand choice but because nobody had bothered to override the default.

 Then the LLMs got trained.
 GPT-4 in early 2023, Claude 3 in March 2024, Gemini, Llama 3.
 All trained on internet-scale corpora that include vast amounts of front-end code scraped from GitHub between 2019 and 2024.
 The statistical truth those models learned: a "button" in a "modern landing page" is bg-indigo-500.
 So when you tell any current AI "build me a landing page", you get a button that's bg-indigo-500.
 It's not aesthetic preference.
 It's not even default behaviour.
 It's the median of the training data, faithfully reproduced.